-All schools and colleges at UW-Madison use the DARS to audit the progress of most undergraduate degree programs and certificates to advise their students for registration.
+All schools and colleges at UW-Madison use the DARS to audit the progress of most undergraduate degree programs and certificates to advise their students for enrollment.
 The DARS degree audit is one of the most important tools a student can use to maintain timely degree progress and completion.
 A student cannot graduate until the DARS indicates that you have met all requirements for your academic program(s).

 Understanding the DARS can be somewhat difficult at first.
 For help reading and interpreting your DARS, take your audit to your academic advisor.

 You can request and review your DARS in the Student Center via My UW.
 You can also request DARS for programs, majors, or certificates that you have not declared but are interested in declaring.
 These reports are called ‘what-if’ reports.